karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 {::boilerplate bcp14-tagged}

-This document doesn't alter the conventions and definitions as defined in {{RFC9432}} DNS Catalog Zones.
+The following is in addition to the conventions and definitions as defined in {{RFC9432}} DNS Catalog Zones.

+Within DNS servers, specifically when transferring zones to other servers, there is the concept of a primary server and a secondary server in each transfer relationship.

+Each secondary server will be transferring the zone from a configured upstream primary server, which may, itself, actually be a secondary server to a further upstream primary server, and so on.

+However, within this document, the term "primary server" is used specifically to mean the ultimate upstream primary server, where the resource records that form the zone's content are maintained, and thus, that server does not transfer the zone from another server.

 # Catalog Properties

+If bootstrapping of the underlying zone file is not required or is disabled in the implementation configuration, then the various boot properties defined in this document MAY be absent, and in that context, their absence DOES NOT constitute a broken catalog zone.

+If the bootstrapping of the underlying zone file is enabled, and the properties and parameters defined below constitute a broken configuration as defined in this document, then the catalog MUST NOT be processed (Section 5.1 {{RFC9432}}).

-## Zonefile Bootstrap (boot property)
+## Zone File Bootstrap (boot property)

-When suitable configuration is activated in the implementation, and a new member zone entry is added to the catalog being served by the primary, the primary should create the underlying zonefile with the properties and parameters outlined in the boot property.
+When suitable configuration is activated in the implementation, and a new member zone entry is added to the catalog being served by the primary server, the primary server should create the underlying zone file with the properties and parameters outlined in the boot property.

 The boot property is the parent label to the other labels that facilitate the adding of the various properties and parameters.

-The implementation MAY permit the following on a global, or per catalog basis, by way of suitable configuration parameters:
+The implementation may permit the following on a global, or per catalog basis, by way of suitable configuration parameters:

-  * The zone file is ONLY created if the zonefile does not already exist
+  * The zone file is ONLY created if the zone file does not already exist
   * The zone file is NEVER created (effectively, the bootstrap capability is disabled for this catalog or primary server)
   * The zone file is ALWAYS created, overwriting any existing zone file

+The second of the above options is noteworthy, as this mechanism may be used for the bootstrapping of a downstream signer configuration without necessarily being used to signal the bootstrapping of the zone file itself on the primary server.

+A number of sub-properties, expressed as labels within the bailiwick of the "boot" label, define the bootstrap parameters.

 ## Start Of Authority (soa property)

-The soa property is used to specify the SOA that will be applied to the created zonefile for the member zone.
+The soa property is used to specify the SOA that will be applied to the created zone file for the member zone.

-Clearly an actual SOA record type cannot be used here, and so the parameters to be applied shall be constructed in a TXT record type as follows:
+There MUST be one and ONLY one soa property record with the exception that a member zone record can be specified to override the default (see {{memberZoneSection}} below).

+Multiple soa property records within a given scope constitutes a broken catalog zone.

+Absence of a soa property similarly constitues a broken catalog zone.

+### Parameters

+With the exception of the serial number, the SOA record parameters are supplied as key=value pairs in the RDATA of a TXT resource record, with the pairs separated by whitespace.

+The keys are as per the field names expected in a SOA record as defined in Section 3.3.13 of {{RFC1035}}.

+### Example

 ~~~~
-soa.boot.$CATZ 0 IN TXT ( "mname=<mname>; rname=<rname>; "
+soa.boot.$CATZ 0 IN TXT ( "mname=<mname> rname=<rname> "
-      "refresh=<refresh>; retry=<retry>; expire=<expire>; "
+      "refresh=<refresh> retry=<retry> expire=<expire> "
       "minimum=<minimum>" )
 ~~~~

-There MUST NOT be more than a single soa property record with the exception that a member zone record can be specified to override the default (see {{memberZoneSection}} below).

-Multiple soa property records constitues a broken catalog zone, which MUST NOT be processed (see {{RFC9432}} section 5.1).

 ## Nameservers (ns property)

 Actual NS records cannot be used, as we do not want to actually delegate outside of this catalog zone.

-The nameservers will be specified in a TXT record as follows, along with the associated IP addresses, if appropriate or required.

-Specifying the nameserver IP addresses is OPTIONAL, with the exception that if the zone that the nameservers reside in is to be created within the catalog, then they MUST be specified in order that the relevant records can be created in the zone at zone bootstrap time.
+The nameserver parameters are supplied as key=value pairs in the RDATA of a TXT resource record, with the pairs separated by whitespace.

-If the nameservers are in-bailiwick and address records are therefore required, suitable address records MUST be created in the member zone file from the entries specified.
+If the nameservers are in-bailiwick and address records are therefore required, suitable address records MUST be created in the member zone file from the parameters specified.

-If the nameservers are in-bailiwick of a zone in the catalog, and an address is not specified, this denotes a broken catalog zone, which MUST NOT be processed.
+If the nameservers are in-bailiwick of a zone in the catalog, and an address is not specified, this would result in a zone that won't load; This denotes a broken catalog zone.

+There MUST be at least one ns entry that can be applied to a member zone, either specified directly as per {{memberZoneSection}} or in the catalog section to be inherited.

+Therefore, catalog zone that contains no nameserver entries constitutes a broken catalog zone.

 The ns property can be specified multiple times, with one nameserver specified per entry.

+### name Parameter

+The "name" parameter MUST be present, and contains the name of the nameserver as it should appear in the zone file.
+To avoid ambiguity in behaviour, this SHOULD be a fully qualified and dot-terminated name.

+The value of the "name" parameter MUST be compliant with Section 3.3.11 of {{RFC1035}}.

+A ns property record that does not contain a "name" parameter consistutes a broken catalog zone.

+### ipv4 and ipv6 Parameters

+The "ipv4" and "ipv6" parameters are OPTIONAL.
+They contain the IP address(es) of the hostname specified in the "name" parameter.

+If the value in the "name" parameter is in-bailwick, and hence requires that the relevant address enties are also created in the zone, at least one of either the "ipv4" or "ipv6" parameters MUST be specified.

+The value of the "ipv4" parameter, if present, MUST be a valid IPv4 address, compliant with Section 3.4.1 of {{RFC1035}}.

+The value of the "ipv6" parameter, if present, MUST be a valid IPv6 address, compliant with Section 2.1 of {{RFC3596}}.

+A ns property record that contains an in-bailiwick name, but does not contain at least one address parameter constitutes a broken catalog zone.

+### Example

 ~~~~
-ns.boot.$CATZ 0 IN TXT ( "ns=some.name.server.; "
+ns.boot.$CATZ 0 IN TXT ( "name=some.name.server. "
-      "ipv4=192.0.2.1; ipv6=2001:db8::1" )
+      "ipv4=192.0.2.1 ipv6=2001:db8::1" )
+ns.boot.$CATZ 0 IN TXT ( "name=another.name.server. "
+      "ipv4=192.0.2.129 ipv6=2001:db8:44::1" )
 ~~~~

+## DNSSEC (dnssec Property)

+Placeholder for definition of how to signal to a signer that we wish to bootstrap keys and sign the newly created zone...

 # Member Zone Properties {#memberZoneSection}

 The default properties outlined above can be overridden on a per member zone basis.
 Where per member zone entries are specified in the catalog, they MUST be used in preference to the default properties specified at the catalog level.

-A subset MAY be specified here; for example, the SOA could be omitted here and just the NS records or DNSSEC parameters specified, with the omitted properties taken from the catalog level values.
+A subset MAY be specified here; for example, the SOA could be omitted here and just the NS records or DNSSEC parameters specified, with the omitted properties inherited from the catalog level values.

 ~~~~
 <unique-N>.zones.$CATZ 0 IN PTR example.com.
-soa.boot.<unique-N>.zones.$CATZ 0 IN TXT ( "mname=<mname>; "
+soa.boot.<unique-N>.zones.$CATZ 0 IN TXT ( "mname=<mname> "
-      "rname=<rname>; refresh=<refresh>; retry=<retry>; "
+      "rname=<rname> refresh=<refresh> retry=<retry> "
-      "expire:<expire>; minimum:<minimum>" )
+      "expire=<expire> minimum=<minimum>" )
-ns.boot.<unique-N>.zones.$CATZ 0 IN TXT ( "ns=some.name.server.; "
+ns.boot.<unique-N>.zones.$CATZ 0 IN TXT ( "name=some.name.server. "
-      "ipv4=192.0.2.1; ipv6=2001:db8::1" )
+      "ipv4=192.0.2.1 ipv6=2001:db8::1" )
 ~~~~

 # Name Server Behaviour